Nondairy-Creamer/multicolor_cellID_for_calcium_recording/README.md

 #### NOTES:
 * Steps 1 and 2 can be performed in parallel
 * If you are only labeling multicolor data and not aligning it to calcium data, you only need to perform Steps 2 and 4
-* If you re-run calcium extraction and want to apply your cell IDs to the new calcium traces you only need to perform Step 3 and then run `update_assignment_labels`.
+* If you re-run calcium extraction and want to apply your cell IDs to the new calcium traces you only need to perform Step 3 and run `update_assignment_labels`.
 All your cell ID information is saved and will be applied to the newly tracked cells.
+* We have 2 images of the worm and 3 sets of cell point clouds that are being aligned
+ * Multicolor: Cell bodies identified using the multicolor image
+ * Calcium: All cell bodies segmented from the calcium recording
+ * Tracked: Cells from the calcium recording that we have followed across time.
+These cells are a subset of all calcium cells

 ### Step 0
 Record multicolor and calcium data